 - 200 grams (1½ cups) Medjool dates, about 15 dates, pitted and chopped

 - Preheat the oven to 350ºF.
 Grease two 6-muffin pans and set aside.

 - Put the butter in a small saucepan and heat on high to brown the butter.
 Transfer to a bowl and let cool.

 - In a large bowl, whisk together the eggs, vanilla extract, buttermilk, sugar, and maple syrup.
 When the wet ingredients are really well mixed, add in the All-Bran and stir.
+Set aside.

 - Bake for about 22 minutes or until they have puffed and the edges are beginning to brown.

 - Let cool in the pan for 5 or so minutes before twisting each of the muffins to release them onto a wire rack to cool.
 Serve warm with lots of butter and salt.

 If you love dates as much as I do, here's a list of other recipes you can bake with dates: